ModelPredictiveControl.jl: advanced process control made easy in Julia: Case Studies

 \subsubsection{Successive Linearization Model Predictive Control (SLMPC)}

 The \texttt{setmodel!} method allows online adaptation of a linear plant model.
-Combined with the automatic linearization of \texttt{linearize}, based on \texttt{ForwardDiff.jl}, a successive linearization MPC can be designed with minimal efforts.
-But first, the default \texttt{LinMPC} solver (\texttt{OSQP.jl}) does not perform as well as \texttt{DAQP.jl} on unstable plants like here \citep{daqp}.
+Combined with the automatic linearization of \texttt{linearize}, based on \texttt{ForwardDiff.jl} by default, a successive linearization MPC can be designed with minimal efforts.
+But first, the default \texttt{LinMPC} optimizer (\texttt{OSQP.jl}) does not perform as well as \texttt{DAQP.jl} on unstable plants like here \citep{daqp}.
 The syntax to install it is:

 The bridges are a concept introduced by \texttt{JuMP.jl} to convert the constraints into a form that is natively supported by a specific solver (e.g.: from inequality to equality constraints).
 Disabling them slightly reduce the overhead when it is not required, like here.
 Next, the default asymptotic Kalman Filter does not support \texttt{setmodel!}, so we need to use the time-varying \texttt{KalmanFilter} instead: